Favorite Stops Between Denver & Glenwood Springs

 Once you travel through the tunnel in the western direction, you will begin a descent down towards the town of Silverthorne.
 The (almost exact) halfway point between Denver and Glenwood Springs is a few more miles west at Copper Mountain.
 But Silverthorne offers one of the best chances along the way for food and gas, and also has some great hiking trails and a large reservoir called Dillon Reservoir.
 The town also has a large outlet store complex where you can pick up anything that you may need or have forgotten.

 Dillon Reservoir is a large 3,233-acre body of water with 26.8 miles of shoreline.
-The reservoir is a great place to fish, swim, boat, or sail and has a marina in nearby Dillon where you can rent a pontoon boat, sailboat, or other watercraft.
 There are also great opportunities in the area for biking, hiking, or walking around including a stretch of the reservoir’s trail system that has a little over 7 miles of pavement for road bikers.
 If you need to stretch your legs, one popular trail that is easily accessible is the Old Dillon Reservoir Trail located near Heaton Bay Campground.
 This short, laidback trail offers amazing views of the Tenmile Range and the Continental Divide.
 If you’re not in a hurry or if you left Denver a little late, the reservoir also has a number of campgrounds.
 Heaton Bay Campground is the closest to town and the interstate, but it is very busy during the summer and you should try to reserve a spot if you are thinking about stopping.